 Notification of awards will be in the form of a tentative award letter mailed to the student as soon as need-analysis information is received and awards are packaged in the Financial Aid Office.
 Final award letters will be provided to students at the time of disbursement.
 For those students whose files are complete, disbursement of financial aid will be made approximately 50 days following the beginning of each semester.
 Aid is awarded for only one academic year (fall, spring, summer); students should reapply during the spring term for aid for the following school year.
 The Financial Aid Office at Pratt Community College welcomes all inquiries regarding financial aid.
-Whenever possible, personal interviews are encouraged to discuss individual financial circumstances.
-Address inquiries to: annr@prattcc.edu
+Address inquiries to: nikkip@prattcc.edu